-The present study concluded that, the amount of protein is low in cestode parasite than infected intestine and normal intestine of host.
+The present study concluded that, the amount of protein is low in nematode parasite than infected intestine and normal intestine of host.
+As well as the difference in the protein content of the parasite is due to the difference in diet.